sagemathinc/cocalc/notes/final_push.md

 NOTE: output messages do *not* need to have an id tag on them -- that would be wasteful.

 WAIT -- instead, we'll mark the document

 - (0:15?) [x] test/debug the above, which should work and allow for synchronized sessions with output appearing in all of them.
 Then plan further.

+PHASE 2: get something that works that is in `local_hub` (hence everywhere and synchronized)

---> (0:30?) [ ] do processing on client side of new input from server after sync; mark text, so that mark finding works (of course) when doing shift-enter multiple times.
+- (0:20?) [x] (0:40) do processing on client side of new input from server after sync (i.e., use mark text).

--->  [ ] make it so that when localhub runs code, it creates output location -->  [ ] make it so that when localhub evaluates code, it sends it to sage process -->  [ ] make it so that when localhub gets results back, it puts them in output location --> [ ] make it so client parses and renders any results appearing in output location.
+- (0:20?) [x] (1:00) make it so that when localhub runs code, it deletes old output line and creates new output line
+- (0:20?) [ ] make it so that when localhub evaluates code, it sends it to sage process and also listens for results and puts them in the appropriate output cells (if they exist).
+- (0:25?) [ ] make it so client parses and renders any results appearing in output location, tracking what it has done so far.

-- (0:15?) [ ] local hub: support the session control messages; interrupt, restart, kill
+- (0:10?) [ ] local hub: support the session control messages; interrupt, restart, kill, etc., via cell markers.
+- (0:25?) [ ] systematically test/debug the above, and make sure sync really works in practice.

+PHASE 3: